 - Orphanages are being supplied with solar cookers by state governments.

 - 2,044 students at the JES College in Jalna were trained in 2013 about solar cookers, who went on to assemble cookers and cook lunch on their own.

 - Schools in Coimbatore and Ladakh have adopted solar cookers to cook their mid-day meals.
 Their performance and savings in fuel have set a precedent that is likely to be followed by schools across the nation.

 - Large scale implementation of solar cooking technology is being promoted for large kitchens in pilgrimage places across India.

-Further, here is a list of Indian companies have also started manufacturing solar cookers:
+Further, check our Green Directory for a list of Indian companies that have started manufacturing solar cookers.